AlanGanem/ManageNetsMVP/README.md

 # Creating such network representation is costly, why not distribute then?
-ManageNets tries to address this issue, providing a process network modeling tool, in which employees and managers can create their process and products locally, and by referencing their processes inputs, all the network is created in a distributed manner!
+ManageNets tries to address this issue, providing a process network modeling tool, in which employees and managers can create their process and products representations locally, and by referencing their processes inputs, all the network is created in a distributed manner!

 # Why such efort to build this network, what is the use of it?